PistonY/ModelZoo.pytorch/README.md

 ## Usage
 ### Environment
 - OS: Ubuntu 18.04
 - CUDA: 10.0, CuDNN: 7.5
-    - Devices: 8 * RTX 2080ti.
-This project is under FP16, it's recommend to use FP16 friendly devices like
-    RTX series, V100.
+- Devices: I use 8 * RTX 2080ti.
+This project is under pure FP16, it's recommend to use FP16 friendly devices like RTX series, V100.
 If you want to totally reproduce my research, you'd better use same (total) batch size with me.

 ### Requirement
 - Pytorch: >= 1.1.0
 - [Apex](https://github.com/NVIDIA/apex): nightly version.
 Support a optimized FP16 tools.
 - [TorchToolbox](https://github.com/deeplearningforfun/torch-toolbox): nightly version.
 Helper functions to make your code simpler and more readable, it's a optional tools if you don't want to use it just write them youself.

 ##ToDo
-    - Try Nvidia-Dali
+- [] Try Nvidia-DALI
-    - Multi-node(distributed) training by Apex or BytePS
+- [] Multi-node(distributed) training by Apex or BytePS
-    - I may try AutoAugment.This project aim to train models by ourselves to observe and learn, it's impossible for me to train this, just copy feels meaningless.
+- [] I may try AutoAugment.This project aim to train models by ourselves to observe and learn, it's impossible for me to train this, just copy feels meaningless.

 ## Citation
 ```
 @misc{ModelZoo.pytorch,